Eriskay: Geography

 The island is about 2+1/2 × 1+1/2 mi.
 The island is also associated with the Eriskay Pony and the Eriskay jersey (made without any seams).

 There is a shop in Eriskay, a community centre and a local history museum.

 History

 The Jacobite rising of 1745

-Eriskay is important to the history of the Jacobite rising of 1745.
-On 2 August 1745 the privateer Du Teillay arrived there and temporarily put Prince Charles Edward Stuart and the Seven Men of Moidart ashore upon the island.
-The sandy beach where the Prince first set foot upon Scottish soil is still called in his honour Coilleag a' Phrionnsa ("The Cockel Strand of the Prince").
+At the start of the Jacobite rising of 1745, the privateer Du Teillay arrived at Eriskay On 2 August 1745 and temporarily put Prince Charles Edward Stuart and the Seven Men of Moidart ashore.
+The sandy beach where the prince first set foot upon Scottish soil is called in his honour Coilleag a' Phrionnsa ("The Cockleshell Strand of the Prince").

-In 1995, a memorial cairn was erected on Eriskay site with an inscription that includes the first stanza of Scottish Gaelic Alasdair Mac Mhaighstir Alasdair's iconic song-poem Òran Eile don Phrionnsa:
+In 1995, a memorial cairn was erected with an inscription that includes the first stanza of Alasdair Mac Mhaighstir Alasdair's iconic song-poem Òran Eile don Phrionnsa: